 It has a secret ingredient!
 The secret to the lovely tender crumb of this cake is using sour cream, which stops the cake from being too heavy and gives it a terrific texture.

-As a bonus, it means you don’t have to use anything like the amount of butter as a traditional cake, so you get all that flavour and moistness with less fat.
+As a bonus, it means you can use much less butter than you would in a traditional cake, so you get all that flavour and moistness with less fat.
 (I’m still not pretending cake is actually health food, but you get my drift).

 What apples are best for making apple cake?